metapixel

 IINE has begun taking steps to prepare for the increase in refugee arrivals, working with our national partner, the U.S. Committee for Refugees and Immigrants, and local community health centers and volunteer groups as we determine the staff we need to support newcomers.
 We are excited to welcome more refugees to New England and are encouraged by President Biden’s commitment to rebuilding systems that were dismantled under the previous administration.

-Two weeks into the Biden-Harris Administration, IINE is encouraged to see continued executive action aimed at halting and reversing immigration policies that disrupted millions of lives, businesses, and families in refugee and immigrant communities throughout the United States
+Two weeks into the Biden-Harris Administration, IINE is encouraged to see continued executive action aimed at halting and reversing immigration policies that disrupted millions of lives, businesses, and families in refugee adn immigrant communities throughout the United States.

 Following six executive actions on his first day in office that protected DACA recipients, overturned the Muslim Ban, and injected humanity into removal proceedings, President Biden signed three additional Executive Orders this week impacting immigration.
 Taken together, these orders underscore how “our country is safer, stronger, and more prosperous” when immigrants are treated humanely and recognized as assets to our society and economy